codyngpriest/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # This is a program that prints the alphabet in lowercase, followed by a new line.
 3. alphABET
 # This is a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+4. When I was having that alphabet soup, I never thought that it would pay off
+# This is a program that prints the alphabet in lowercase, followed by a new line.
+Except q and e.